When I walked through the back door, I knew he would either be in his recliner or at the kitchen table.

 I kept my Jonathan Adler inspired chair in the room as my office chair.

-And added a fun pillow from Wayfair to keep me workin’ hard.
+And added a fun pillow to keep me workin’ hard.

 And I love it.
 I seriously love working in this space every single day.
 I smile every time I look at my new office space.